th3h3d/PyKitchen/README_pyFork.txt

 pyFork:
   It enables people who needs to test data which is coming with CSV format.
 23 diffirent test types can be executed over CSV files.
-  All test type can be define with diffirent parameters and saves in testcase file which has to be JSON file format.
+  All test type can be defined with diffirent parameters and saves in testcase file which has to be JSON file format.

 How pyFork works: